symfony/symfony-docs/components/http_foundation.rst

     been called before or the ``output_buffering`` ``php.ini`` option is enabled, you must call ``ob_flush()`` before ``flush()``.

-    Additionally, PHP isn't the only layer that can buffer output.
+    Additionally, PHP is not the only layer that can buffer output.
 Your web server might also buffer based on its configuration.
 Some servers, such as nginx, let you disable buffering at the config level or by adding a special HTTP header in the response::